GroupRegNet: A Groupwise One-shot Deep Learning-based 4D Image Registration Method: Experiments

 \subsection{Prepossessing}

 To reduce computation time and improve convergence, the input images were cropped to the bounding box that encompassed the landmarks in all phases plus an 8-voxel margin in all directions.
+In the cases of tumor target tracking, a 50-voxel margin was added to all directions of the boundingbox of the tumor target in the EI phase.
 The CT image intensity was approximately normalized to the range of [-1,1] after dividing by 1000.
-The input images were not spatially resampled, segmented, or vessel enhanced before feeding into GroupRegNet.
+The input images were not spatially resampled, segmented, or vessel enhanced before being fed into GroupRegNet.